Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Uniswap Integration

 Uniswap Labs has integrated Across as its intents provider, enabling users to transfer assets across 9 EVM chains directly within the Uniswap interface and wallet.
-True to design, nothing additional is required from the user to take advantage of this integration, which paired the most established DeFi application with the leading intents provider for seamless crosschain functionality.
+True to design, nothing additional is required from the user to take advantage of this integration.

 Optimism Superchain

-In addition to developing its own native interoperability solution, Optimism has recognized the value of Across' intent-based approach, and has integrated Across to power fast transfers on its Superchain through Brid.gg and Superbridge interfaces.
-This shows yet again how intent protocols and native interoperability can complement each other.
+Optimism has recognized the value of Across' intent-based approach, integrating Across to power fast transfers on its Superchain through Brid.gg and Superbridge interfaces.
+This shows how intent protocols and native interoperability can complement each other.

 Kraken's Ink L2

 Across launched as the day-one bridge for Kraken's Gelato RaaS-supported Ink L2, powering fast, secure transfers between Ink and the broader Ethereum ecosystem.
-With this integration, Across shows how it can easily bootstrap liquidity for new L2s and connect them with existing networks from launch.
+With this integration, Across shows how it can bootstrap liquidity for new L2s from launch.

 Expanding Network